 Hobart Synagogue was consecrated on July 4, 1845.
 It’s the oldest Jewish place of worship still in use in Australia, or anywhere in the Southern Hemisphere.
 The next-oldest is our sister synagogue in Launceston, which dates to 1846.
-You can read more about our earlier history here.
+You can read more about our history.

 The synagogue is controlled by the Hobart Hebrew Congregation, which was founded in 1842 and has had an unbroken existence since.
 The congregation became an incorporated body by an Act of the Tasmanian Parliament in 1958.